History of Darjeeling Himalayan Railway

 On March 4, 1881, the Viceroy of India Lord Lytton formally inaugurated the Darjeeling Himalayan Railway by riding the first leg of the journey from Siliguri to Tindharia.
 He was accompanied by his wife Lady Lytton who was known to wear highly fashionable hats.

-Now coming to the engineering ingenious in laying the Darjeeling Himalayan Railway tracks along the steep mountains.
+Now lets delve into the engineering ingenious in laying the Darjeeling Himalayan Railway tracks along the steep mountains.
 There were several innovative engineering designs used.
-However three such ideas stand out from the rest.
+However, three such ideas stand out from the rest.

 Picture of Agony Point taken at DHR Museum, Kurseong